hellopablo/related-content/README.md

 > 💁 Indexing an item will delete all previously held data for that item.

 ### Querying

 Querying is the core functionality of this library – by providing a source item (and its analyser) the engine can find matching items and return hits, sorted by score (most related first).
-Your application can then use these results to then fetch the source items.
+Your application can use these results to then fetch the source items and do further logic.

-Querying is facilitated by the engine's `query` method.
+Querying is facilitated by the engine's `query(): Query\Hit[]` method.
 This method accepts four arguments:

 1. The source item, i.e the item we want to find related content for.
 2. The source item's analyser, i.e. the analyser used to index the item.
 3. Any data types to restrict results to, passed as an array of analysers, i.e we only want to see related `Blog` results for our source `Article`.
 4. The number of results to return.

 The query method is best explained using an example.
 Assuming this system stores relational data about two datatypes: `Article` and `Blog`, we might have the following analysers: